What is a developmental language disorder?

 Ongoing communication problems in adulthood (Bashir & Scavuzzo, 1992).

-Without targeted intervention this impact can be lasting which may affect future employment prospects (Beitchman et al., 1994).
+Lasting impacts that may affect future employment prospects (Beitchman et al., 1994).

 In year 1 children can typically understand:

 Understand more basic concepts such as same & different (size & function); quantity (few, most, pair) and time

 Understand all basic wh- questions such as what, why, when, where